Keith Lee (wrestler): Other media

 Lee made his video game debut as a playable character in WWE 2K20 and appears in WWE 2K22.
+Also, he appears in AEW Fight Forever as DLC.

 Personal life

 Lee married fellow professional wrestler Mia Yim in February 2022.

 In 2020, during the Speaking Out movement, Lee alleged that a woman had spiked his drink and sexually assaulted him in 2016.